George W. Bush’s Jewish Problem. By Tevi Troy. Real Clear Religion, November 15, 2013.

 Israel’s long-term safety must be seen as linked to the ability of the United States to maintain its status as the leader of the free world.
 Even at times of great tension with Washington, Israelis must never forget that it is not just that they have no viable alternatives to the U.S. but that American power remains the best hope of freedom for all nations.

-Kramer believes that American power, like all power, “waxes and wanes.”
-He goes on to write the following:
+believes that American power, like all power, “waxes and wanes.”
+He goes on to

 More than six years ago, before Obama even declared his candidacy, I told the Conference of Presidents that “America’s era in the Middle East will end one day,” and that “it is possible that in twenty years’ time, America will be less interested and engaged in the Middle East.
 What is our Plan B then?”
 Obama accelerated that timetable, but the long-term trend has been clear for years.
 And one doesn’t have to be a “declinist” to realize that the United States can lead the free world and still write off the Middle East, which isn’t part of it.
 That’s precisely the mood in America today.